 Topographic Data Index

-To assign a mount point for the external drive, right-click on My Computer.
-When the pop-up menu is displayed, select the “Manage” item:
+To assign a mount point for the external drive, right-click on the windows icon and select Computer Management.
+When the Computer Management form is displayed, click on the “Disk Management” item: